Program in Engineering Biology

 The Program in Engineering Biology is designed for those highly motivated students who are interested in pursuing careers or graduate education in the areas of biotechnology or bioengineering.
 The interface between engineering science and the life sciences is an area of dramatic growth and intellectual vigor.
 Innovations and new developments in this area require multidisciplinary approaches and greater exposure to life science and engineering science fundamentals than is available from a single department.
 For engineering majors, in addition to courses in those subjects fundamental to the student's major, the program encourages the study of cellular and molecular biology, genetics, physiology, biochemistry, and neuroscience.
 For biological and chemical sciences majors, the program offers study in biotechnology, biomechanics, thermodynamics, control theory, hazardous waste management, electronics, computer graphics, and information theory.

 Students are formally admitted to the program once they have declared a major.
-Any student enrolled in the School of Engineering and Applied Science or the Departments of Chemistry, Ecology and Evolutionary Biology, or Molecular Biology is eligible to participate in the program.
+Generally, any student enrolled in the School of Engineering and Applied Science or the Departments of Chemistry, Ecology and Evolutionary Biology, or Molecular Biology is eligible to participate in the program.
+All other majors are also welcome to apply.
 A student planning to enroll in the program should submit an application, which is available in A201 EQuad or on the program's website.
 Freshmen are encouraged to do this as early as possible to begin planning appropriate course sequences.

 An engineering biology student will normally satisfy both program and departmental requirements.
 The program will be developed by the student and his or her departmental adviser in consultation with the special adviser in engineering biology.
 In some cases courses taken under the program requirements may be applied toward the fulfillment of regular departmental requirements.
 The program requirements are as follows: